ukparliament/ontologies/meta/weeknotes/2026/21/index.md

 In less good news, there are a handful of queries we'd like to run, but our aged triplestore runs out of puff before returning results.
 Which means we cannot yet apply flags to either the [full listing of all work packages](https://api.parliament.uk/procedure-browser/work-packages) or the [listing of secondary legislation work packages](https://api.parliament.uk/procedure-browser/work-packages/secondary-legislation).
 And we can't apply actualisation counts to [lists of business steps in a given procedure](https://api.parliament.uk/procedure-browser/procedures/D00dsjR2/step-types/Jwc6nqJi).
 For those reasons, bits of our code now have two lots of queries in place: [those that work and are being run](https://github.com/ukparliament/procedure-browser/blob/main/lib/sparql/queries/work_packages.rb#L4), and [those labelled 'with flags' that don't work and are not currently called](https://github.com/ukparliament/procedure-browser/blob/main/lib/sparql/queries/work_packages.rb#L34).
 We live in hope we can swap these two things around if and when our triplestore ever gets the upgrade it so richly deserves.

 In purely cosmetic news, Young Robert's attention to detail means the navigation strip for [an organisation accountable to Parliament](https://api.parliament.uk/procedure-browser/organisations-accountable-to-parliament/iOu7GKad) is much less busy.
 And [links to both our beloved Egg Timer](https://api.parliament.uk/procedure-browser/calculation-styles/GKxRUUgK)&trade; and [legislation.gov.uk a little more prominent](https://api.parliament.uk/procedure-browser/enabling-legislation/h5WZvRPP).
+Which should please [John](https://bsky.app/profile/johnlsheridan.bsky.social) if no one else.
 It's the pixels that count.

-In preparation for the next steps of our Procedure Browsable Steps&trade;, Librarian Jayne and her computational helpmates Young Robert and Michael have been taking another look at [the work package parsing code](https://github.com/ukparliament/procedure-parsing/blob/master/app/controllers/work_package_controller.rb) that was last touched back in lockdown.
+In preparation for the next steps of our Procedure Browsable Space&trade;, Librarian Jayne and her computational helpmates Young Robert and Michael have been taking another look at [the work package parsing code](https://github.com/ukparliament/procedure-parsing/blob/master/app/controllers/work_package_controller.rb), last touched back in lockdown.
 They're now fairly certain they have a rough idea of the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries we need to write to return the data to allow the parsing.
 Once the data's assembled, it only remains to rewrite the parsing code.
 Which may well occupy the next several months.
-Do stay tuned.
+If you remember with fondness the days when [these notes were all about ternary logic gates](https://ukparliament.github.io/ontologies/meta/weeknotes/2020/46/#logicifying-the-procedure-model), you're in for a treat.
 It's going to be incredibly boring, we promise.

 ## Filling in the odds and the sods

 Work continues apace on replacing our aging Odds and Sods Information System - yet more [weeknotes passim](https://ukparliament.github.io/ontologies/meta/weeknotes/2026/15/#filling-in-the-odds-and-the-sods).
-As of this week, Librarian Emily has double checked the existing [Data Graphs](https://datagraphs.com/https://bsky.app/profile/emilyjdavi.bsky.social) implementation and made notes of where she's found it wanting.
+As of this week, [Librarian Emily](https://bsky.app/profile/emilyjdavi.bsky.social) has double checked the existing [Data Graphs](https://datagraphs.com/https://bsky.app/profile/emilyjdavi.bsky.social) implementation and made notes of where she's found it wanting.
 She's also done a full tour of the old application, mapping data attributes to content types.
 And, because the underlying database cannot be guaranteed to reflect what's on the actual forms - please don't ask, we get cross - Emily, Jayne and Michael have done [the same work at the database level](https://trello.com/c/NKZOc0dd/56-queries-to-get-all-populated-and-unpopulated-attributes-per-content-type).

 With those [three pieces of information](https://trello.com/c/NnasBbKi/57-compare-populated-and-unpopulated-attributes-per-content-type-in-database-with-emily-spreadsheet) at our fingertips, we've taken [a second pass at a domain model](https://github.com/ukparliament/ontologies/blob/master/oasis/oasis.svg), nuked most of what was in Data Graphs and started to replace it with something hopefully better.
 It is now possible to create Acts of Parliament, Church of England Measures, Transport and Works Act order applications and impact assessments.
 Other content types to follow in short order.
 Emily continues to test.